 - writing sample

-A generous grant from the Freeman Foundation made it possible for 20 William & Mary undergraduates to conduct unpaid internships in Asia in Summer, 2018.
-The purpose of this program was to provide students with a range of professional opportunities in structured, real-world settings that will allow them to clarify their career goals, enhance their career preparation, and develop their cultural competencies.
+A generous grant from the Freeman Foundation made it possible for 20 William & Mary undergraduates to conduct unpaid internships in Asia in Summer, 2018 and 2019.
+The purpose of this program is to provide students with a range of professional opportunities in structured, real-world settings that will allow them to clarify their career goals, enhance their career preparation, and develop their cultural competencies.

 This program is administered by the Charles Center for Academic Excellence, working in partnership with the Program in Asian and Middle Eastern Studies and the Program in Asian and Pacific Islander-American Studies.